Why the 2023 stock market rally may be over already - KESQ

 So much for that big stock market comeback this year.

 Sure, it’s only February.
-But the Dow is now down slightly after a sizzling start to the year.
+But the Dow is now down almost 1% after a sizzling start to the year.
 At one point in mid-January, the average of 30 blue chips was up nearly 4% in 2023.

 The S&P 500 and Nasdaq are still sporting solid gains of about 4% and 10% respectively year-to-date.
 But they too have retreated from higher levels just a few weeks ago.

-Stocks were off to a decent start Monday, with the Dow up 100 points, or 0.3%.
-The S&P 500 and Nasdaq each rose nearly 1%, as well.
+Stocks got off to a decent start for the week, with the Dow gaining more than 70 points, or 0.2%, to close Monday’s session.
+The S&P 500 and Nasdaq rose 0.3% and 0.6% on Monday.

 But the market suffered a dismal week last week thanks to more signs that inflation pressures aren’t cooling off as quickly as investors, consumers — and most likely the Federal Reserve — would like.